 The Remote UE receives the Relay Service Code from the PCF.

-When the Remote UE has discovered a UE-to-network relay in its vicinity, it sends it’s HPLMN ID, explicitly on the PC5 interface to the UE-to-network relay.
+When the Remote UE has discovered a UE-to-network relay in its vicinity, it sends its HPLMN ID, explicitly on the PC5 interface to the UE-to-network relay.

 There are two options:

 In Option 1, the UE-to network relay contacts the Remote UE’s 5G PKMF-1 via its 5G PKMF-2.
-The UE-to-network relay provides the HPLMN ID of the Remote UE, received on PC5 together with the Relay Service Code to it’s 5G PKMF-2 which can resolve the address of the Remote UE’s 5G PKMF-1.
+The UE-to-network relay provides the HPLMN ID of the Remote UE, received on PC5 together with the Relay Service Code to its 5G PKMF-2 which can resolve the address of the Remote UE’s 5G PKMF-1.

-In Option 2, the UE-to-network relay retrievs the address of the Remote UE’s 5G PKMF-1 from it’s 5GDDNMF and contacts thereafter te Remote UE’s 5G PKMF-1 directly.
-The UE-to-network relay provides the HPLMN ID together with the Relay Service Code to it’s 5GDDNMF which can resolve the address of the Remote UE’s 5G PKMF-1.
+In Option 2, the UE-to-network relay retrieves the address of the Remote UE’s 5G PKMF-1 from its 5GDDNMF and contacts thereafter the Remote UE’s 5G PKMF-1 directly.
+The UE-to-network relay provides the HPLMN ID together with the Relay Service Code to its 5GDDNMF which can resolve the address of the Remote UE’s 5G PKMF-1.